JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/basic-concepts.md

 ## THE OBJECT SIDE OF GO

-Simply put object oriented programing are,
+Object oriented programing is,

-*properties - what it knows
+* Properties - What it knows.
-*methods - what it does
+* Methods - What it does.

 Go is similar,

-* Structs - the data structure of the properties.
+* Structs - The data structure of the properties.
   What we know.
-* Methods -  a special function (with a receiver type) that does something with the properties.
+* Methods -  A special function (with a receiver type) that does something with the struct (properties).